 In case of zero-configuration debugging, you do not need to create any debug configuration.
 Instead, you open the starting page of your PHP application in the browser manually, and then activate the debugging engine from the browser, while IntelliJ IDEA listens to incoming debugger connections.

-Initiating a debugging session
+Initiate a debugging session

 To initiating a zero-configuration debugging session, perform these general steps.

 php --versioncommand.
 The output should list the debugging engine among the installed extensions:

 phpinfo();function call.
 Then open this file in the browser.
 The

 phpinfooutput should contain the section for your debugging engine: